AVSLab/basilisk/src/fswAlgorithms/imageProcessing/centerOfBrightness/centerOfBrightness.rst

 -----------------

 Module reads in a message containing a pointer to an image and writes out the weighted center of brightness of the image for any pixel above a parametrized threshold.
+A window mask can be specified such that only the pixels within the specified window are considered.

 Message Connection Descriptions